atimashov/timashov_ai/_pages/about.md

 **Currently:**
 After impactful years at Meta and Petronas, I’m now focused on self-directed innovation, supporting Stanford’s Professional Program in AI, and sharing insights through technical blogs, conferences, and open-source projects.
-I actively prototype ideas in vision-language models, diffusion models, and efficient deep learning — aiming to contribute both practical tools and research-driven insights.
+I actively prototype ideas in vision-language models, and efficient deep learning — aiming to contribute both practical tools and research-driven insights.
 My broader goal is to apply AI research to build scalable, ethical, and high-impact systems.

 **Earlier:**
 Over the past decade, I’ve delivered real-world AI impact at global scale.